chaoss/website/Community/News/20191007-install-grimoirelab.md

 This blog post is to share my experience and give a hands-on, easy to follow guide.
 Although I am using a MacBook Air for writing this blog post and confirming the steps work, it is very similar on Ubuntu or DigitalOcean.

-**A BIG THANK YOU to several CHAOSS members who have walked through the following proceedure and confirmed their correct working!**
+**A BIG THANK YOU to several CHAOSS members who have walked through the following procedure and confirmed their correct working!**

 Grab a fresh cup of coffee and settle in for the ride.
 Based on the feedback I got, it takes about 10 minutes to follow the steps but a bit longer to wait for some steps to finish executing.